Meet Our 2017-18 "Fans of Dr. Bob"

 December: COMPASSION – to understand the challenges of others and to want to do something about it

 Student Honors and School News Appears Monthly!

-ISD Schools Celebrate COMPASSION in DECEMBER!
+ISD Schools Celebrate Self Control in May!

 What is CHARACTERplus?